 A large amount of the interventions targeted at climate mitigation can be found in the energy sector.
 Due to the implementation of the Paris Agreement, 197 countries are required to have national GHG-emission reduction policies and plans for their post-2020 agenda (World Resources Institute, 2018).
 Fostering low-carbon technologies is therefore projected to be a major issue for governments (Bouye et al., 2018).
 The long term goal of the ToC in the energy sector is that energy production and consumption is sustainable, resilient and does not contribute to climate change.
 Moreover, an increase in energy supply and demand also aims to contribute to higher employment, which is on the one hand a social co-benefit of energy investments but on the other hand a potential conflict with the goal of climate change mitigation.
-In this sector, we base the ToC mainly on different assessment reports and systematic reviews concerning climate change mitigation and adaptation to it, especially the IPCC's Synthesis report on climate change (Pachuari and Meyer, 2014), the 3IE scoping report by Robalino et al. (2014), frameworks and reports by the World Bank Group, the International Energy Agency and the European Union Energy Initiative Partnership Dialogue Facility (Ebinger and Vergara, 2011b), as well as on extensive discussions with the Climate Investment Fund's Evaluation unit.
+In this sector, we base the ToC mainly on different assessment reports and systematic reviews concerning climate change mitigation and adaptation to it, especially the IPCC's Synthesis report on climate change (Pachuari and Meyer, 2014), the 3IE scoping report by Robalino et al. (2014), frameworks and reports by the World Bank Group, the International Energy Agency and the European Union Energy Initiative Partnership Dialogue Facility (Ebinger and Vergara, 2011b), as well as on extensive discussions with the Climate Investment Fund's Evaluation and Learning Initiative and the Green Climate Fund's Independent Evaluation Unit.